UnknownSekai/GridlessSekai-Retro/README.md

 # GridlessSekai Retro
 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/GridlessSekai/GridlessSekai-Retro/total) ![GitHub Repo stars](https://img.shields.io/github/stars/GridlessSekai/GridlessSekai-Retro)

-A fully **offline** archive of HATSUNE MIKU: COLORFUL STAGE (JP, v2.8.0 - released 2023).
+A fully **offline** archive of a certain popular mobile rhythm game (JP, v2.8.0 - released 2023).
 Yes, you can play it without internet!

 This project is a culmination of ALL my knowledge.
 If you enjoy it, please **⭐ Star** the repo.